 Gifts Beyond Measure

-From our modest beginnings in 1829 as a single school house, to today’s expansive campus, certain individuals and families have given gifts of such vision, their value is almost beyond measure.
+From our modest beginnings in 1829 as a single school house to today’s expansive campus, certain individuals and families have given gifts of such vision that their value is almost beyond measure.

 Shining examples are the Wernham & West Centre for Learning, the William P. Wilder ’40 Arena & Sports Complex, the McLeese Debating Fund and the Rufus Savage Room.
 Such gifts exemplify the value UCC holds in its community's heart.